-iThe voltage drops across the power MOSFET, inductor resistance, low-side diode, and printed-circuit board resistance mainly influence the effective duty cycle during dropout of the regulator.
-During operating conditions in which the input voltage drops and the regulator is operating in continuous conduction mode, the high-side MOSFET can remain on for 100% of the duty cycle to maintain output regulation, until the BOOT-to-PH voltage falls below 2.1 V.
+The voltage drops across the power MOSFET, inductor, low-side diode, and printed-circuit-board resistance mainly determine the duty cycle during dropout of the regulator.
+During operating conditions in which the input voltage drops, the high-side MOSFET can remain on for 100% of the duty cycle to maintain output regulation until the BOOT-to-PH voltage falls below 2.1 V.